dchest/captcha/README.md

 	func RandomDigits(length int) []byte

-RandomDigits returns a byte slice of the given length containing random digits in range 0-9.
+RandomDigits returns a byte slice of the given length containing pseudorandom numbers in range 0-9.
+The slice can be used as a captcha solution.

 ### func Reload